MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/debugging-applications/index.md

 ![Chrome Remote Web Inspector](Chrome-Remote-Web-Inspector.png)

 ### Debugging with IBM MobileFirst Logger
-IBM MobileFirst Platform Foundation provides a `WL.Logger` object that can be used to print log messages.
+IBM MobileFirst Foundation provides a `WL.Logger` object that can be used to print log messages.
 `WL.Logger` contains several levels of logging: `WL.Logger.info`, `WL.Logger.debug`, `WL.Logger.error`.

 > For more information, see the documentation for `WL.Logger` in the API reference part of the user documentation.